Calycopteryx

-Calycopteryx is a genus of stilt-legged fly with only a single recognized species, the Calycopteryx mosleyi (sometimes misspelled moseleyi) native to the Kerguelen Islands and Heard Island of the south Indian Ocean, first described by Alfred Edwin Eaton in 1875.
+Calycopteryx is a genus of stilt-legged flies with only a single recognized species, the Calycopteryx mosleyi (sometimes misspelled moseleyi) native to the Kerguelen Islands and Heard Island of the south Indian Ocean.
 It is characterized by its tiny size and flightlessness.

 Evolution and taxonomy

 Calycopteryx mosleyi has wings that have shrunk and turned into a fat reserve, probably due to the strong winds of the Kerguelen archipelago that make flight for tiny insects almost impossible.
 This could indicate that they migrated from elsewhere to the islands they are currently found and evolved there separately from the other species of the family Micropezidae.
 They are the only recognized species of the genus.